andrewJermaine-ios/BiteType-ios/README.md

 Neccessary features will include

-# Security Authentication & Identification Methods
+## Security Authentication & Identification Methods
-Personalization Profile Creation Diet On-boarding section Profile Creation
+- Personalization Profile Creation Diet On-boarding section
+- Profile Creation
-Diet On-boarding section
+- Diet On-boarding section

-# Ai-Functionality
+## Ai-Functionality
-Ai text generation - ✅ (Can update ChatGPT Versions) \n Ai text to image generation -  ✅ (can be improved) \n Ai voice to text generation - 🚧 \n
+- Ai text generation - ✅ (Can update ChatGPT Versions)
+- Ai text to image generation -  ✅ (can be improved)
+- Ai voice to text generation - 🚧

-# Results and Tracking
+## Results and Tracking
-Saving Responses and Questions
+- Saving Responses and Questions
-Image taking (made meals)
+- Image taking (made meals)

-# Community
+## Community
-Chat based community section
+- Chat based community section

-# Software Architecture
+## Software Architecture
-Using two design patters
+Using two design patterns:

 Strategy Pattern
-For all the User Info, Activity Monitor & Dietary Needs Ends up building a personalized query depedning their demography and diet, and activity levels
+- For all the User Info, Activity Monitor & Dietary Needs Ends up building a personalized query depedning their demography and diet, and activity levels

+Observer pattern
+- To build observers that pay attention to the the respones ai, and to kick off other queries and actions

 Thank you!
 This is a living document that can be used as a source of where we are at in the project.